THE STORY BEHIND THE NEWLOOK IDEA HOME - PT 1

 Frank Lloyd Wright (left) Fallingwater in Mill Run, Penn. (right).
 Images Courtesy of Wikipedia

-Back in Wilmette, Ill., Michael drove by that troublesome lot for years, envisioning what it would take to build a house there and how that home might actually look.
-Like Wright, he meditated … until just last year, when he began to make his vision a reality.
+By the time Kauffman arrived, the house had been designed, nearly exactly as it ended up being built.
+For years, Michael drove by that lot, envisioning what it would take to build a house there and how that home might actually look.
+Like Wright, he meditated.
+Until 2023, when he began building.